 Additional forms of dishonesty include violations of copyrights and licensing agreements by using university equipment to make illegal copies of copyrighted and/or licensed materials such as computer software, musical recordings, or printed materials.
-Making and using unauthorized copies of materials which the university has provided for controlled student use also violates copyright law.
+Making and using unauthorized copies of materials that the university has provided for controlled student use also violates copyright law.
 These acts are considered as serious as other forms of academic dishonesty.
 In addition to possible disciplinary action taken by the university, students may face possible legal action.

 Human Subjects Research.
-Students and faculty conducting research involving human subjects must apply for approval from the Human Subjects Review Board (HSRB).
-Application forms are available in the graduate dean's office.
+Students and faculty conducting research involving human subjects must apply for approval from the Institutional Review Board.
+Application forms are available in the Office of Scholarly Research.